canonical/ubuntu-pro-docs/verify-pro-client-version.rst

     $ pro --version
     35.1ubuntu0~25.04

-The lateest versions of Pro is ``35``.
+The latest version of Pro is ``35``.
 If you do no have the latest version, update it by running:

 .. code-block:: bash